Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Beyond Two-Valued Stable Semantics

-The unique complete and preferred set of assumptions in this case is $\emptyset$.
+The unique complete set of assumptions in this case is $\emptyset$.
 This set does not attack any assumption, thus corresponding to $(\emptyset,\{q,r,s\})$.
-We thus see here that there is a discrepancy between the following semantics that are preserved in case of normal logic programs, namely: three-valued stable models of $\pi_5$ and complete extensions of ${\sf ABF}(\pi_5)$; well-founded models of $\pi_5$ and grounded extensions of ${\sf ABF}(\pi_5)$; regular models of $\pi_5$ and preferred extensions of ${\sf ABF}(\pi_5)$.
+We thus see here that there is a discrepancy between the three-valued stable models of $\pi_5$ and complete extensions of ${\sf ABF}(\pi_5)$. } \end{example}